SHIELD-SciTech/pysml/README.md

 `ddp.DataParallel` for replica-style batching.
 See the dedicated DDP guide for training/inference loops plus RWKV and Transformer launch scripts.

+## Example Gallery (CPU, CUDA, and XPU)
+- **Transformers** – `pysml/examples/transformer_[cpu|cuda|xpu].py` cover encoder, decoder, and seq2seq classifiers with single-device and distributed rehearsal scripts.
+- **RWKV** – `pysml/examples/rwkv_[cpu|cuda|xpu].py` mirror the streaming-friendly recurrent pipeline and can be paired with the DDP rehearsal helpers.
+- **Diffusion (image + text)** – `pysml/examples/diffusion_[cpu|cuda|xpu].py` demonstrate both conditional text prompts and unconditional image denoising with configurable sampler steps.
+- **Upscaling / super-resolution** – `pysml/examples/upscaling.py` resizes and refines 32×32 RGB inputs with a shallow convolutional head; it automatically selects CUDA or XPU when available and falls back to CPU otherwise.
+- **Autograd reductions** – `pysml/examples/autograd_reduction.py` sanity-checks mean/sum behavior across axes and backpropagation.

+Each script accepts the same device strings (`"cpu"`, `"cuda"`, `"xpu"`) so you can validate behavior on your laptop CPU, NVIDIA GPU, or Intel XPU without editing model code.

 ## Learn More
 - Browse the new [`pysml/docs`](pysml/docs/README.md) directory for subsystem guides, API references, and integration tips.
 - Read the [Custom Distributed Runtime guide](pysml/docs/ddp.md) for communicator setup, partition planning, and the `PipelineParallel` / `DataParallel` workflow.